deploymenttheory/terraform-provider-jamfpro/docs/resources/mobile_device_prestage_enrollment.md

 Required:

 - `apple_care_id` (String) The AppleCare ID.
 Can be left blank.
-- `lease_date` (String) The lease date in YYYY-MM-DD format.
-Use '1970-01-01' if unused.
 - `leased` (Boolean) Indicates if the item is leased.
 Default value to false if unused.
 - `life_expectancy` (Number) The life expectancy in years.
 Set to 0 if unused.
-- `po_date` (String) The purchase order date in YYYY-MM-DD format.
-Use '1970-01-01' if unused
 - `po_number` (String) The purchase order number.
 Can be left blank.
 - `purchase_price` (String) The purchase price.
 Can be left blank.
 - `purchased` (Boolean) Indicates if the item is purchased.
 Default value to true if unused.
 - `purchasing_account` (String) The purchasing account.
 Can be left blank.
 - `purchasing_contact` (String) The purchasing contact.
 Can be left blank.
 - `vendor` (String) The vendor name.
 Can be left blank.

+Optional:

+- `lease_date` (String) The lease date in YYYY-MM-DD format.
+Use '1970-01-01' if unused.
+- `po_date` (String) The purchase order date in YYYY-MM-DD format.
+Use '1970-01-01' if unused
 - `warranty_date` (String) The warranty date in YYYY-MM-DD format.
 Use '1970-01-01' if unused

 Read-Only: